 Before you go racing to the grocery store to stock up on this miracle of nature, you will want to know the whole truth.
 The papaya and/or parts of it, can lead to abortion and also lower a man's sperm count.
 Because of this, the FDA have requested removal of certain products which contain derivatives of papaya.

-As with so many natural products, science is still learning just how powerful they can be and how cultures, where the papaya is naturally grown, use them in their daily lives.
+As with so many natural products, science is still learning just how powerful they can be and how cultures, where the papaya is naturally grown, have been using them in their daily lives.

 Papaya as a Digestive Aid

 Where papaya is traditionally grown it is often eaten as a dessert.
 The reason for this is papaya contains the enzyme (papain), which breaks down meat fibers and helps the body digest meat more efficiently.
 For some people, the metabolism is slow to break down food, this often occurs more frequently as we age.
 Eating papaya will help with this, reducing that bloated feeling which sometimes happens after a meal where meat is consumed.
 It is a natural way to help the body's digestion work better.

 Instead of grabbing an unnatural antacid such as Tums or Rolaids, use a product which will naturally help with digestion and heartburn.
 Take a tablet after dinner and feel 'normal' again.
 Don't suffer from heartburn and bad digestion when you don't have to.
 Papaya is eaten in many countries specifically as an aide to digestion.
 It works.
 Just check out the reviews on Amazon to see for yourself how many people's lives have been transformed for the better after using this.

 Tenderize Meat With Papaya